-Funding policy: The University is required to contribute a fixed percentage of annual compensation on behalf of active members.
-The employer contribution rate is applied to annual compensation and is determined by state statute.
-The contribution rate was 8.55 percent for 2015, 2014, and 2013.
+Defined Benefit Plan Funding: The University is required to contribute a fixed percentage of annual compensation on behalf of active members.
+The employer contribution rate, as determined by state statute, was 8.55% applicable for the fiscal years ended June 30, 2016, 2015 and 2014.
 Employees' contributions are also determined by state statute.
-For all employees, the contribution rate was 7 percent of covered salaries and fringe benefits in 2015, 2014 and 2013.
+For all employees, the contribution rate was 7 percent of covered salaries and fringe benefits in 2016, 2015 and 2014.
 The University makes all contributions on behalf of the employees.

-The University's contributions to the OTRS for the Station's employees for the years ended June 30, 2015, 2014, and 2013 were approximately \$103,000, \$121,000 and \$120,000, respectively, equal to the required contributions for each year.
+The University's contributions to the OTRS for the Station's employees for the years ended June 30, 2016, 2015 and 2014 were approximately \$106,000, \$103,000 and \$121,000, respectively, equal to the required contributions for each year.
 These contributions included the University's statutory contribution and the employee's contribution paid directly by the University.

 The state of Oklahoma is also required to contribute to the OTRS on behalf of participating employers.
-For 2015 and 2014, the state of Oklahoma contributed 5 percent of state revenues from sales and use taxes and individual income taxes to the OTRS on behalf of participating employers.
+For 2016 and 2015, the state of Oklahoma contributed 5% of state revenues from sales and use taxes and individual income taxes to the OTRS on behalf of participating employers.
 The University has estimated the amounts contributed to the OTRS by the state of Oklahoma on its behalf by multiplying the ratio of the Station's covered salaries to total covered salaries for the OTRS for the year by the applicable percentage of taxes collected during the year.

-For the year ended June 30, 2015 and 2014, the total amount contributed to the OTRS by the state of Oklahoma on behalf of the Station was approximately \$15,000 and \$16,000, respectively.
-These onbehalf payments have been recorded as nonoperating revenues and operating expenses in the statements of revenues, expenses, and changes in net position.
+For the year ended June 30, 2016 and 2015, the total amount contributed to the OTRS by the state of Oklahoma on behalf of the Station was approximately \$16,000 and \$15,000, respectively.
+These on-behalf payments have been recorded as non-operating revenues and operating expenses in the statement of revenues, expenses, and changes in net position.

-During fiscal year June 30, 2015 the University implemented GASB Statement No. 68, Accounting and Financial Reporting for Pensions - An Amendment of GASB Statement No. 27 and GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date - an Amendment of GASB 68.
+During fiscal year June 30, 2015 the University implemented GASB Statement No. 68, Accounting and Financial Reporting for Pensions - An Amendment of GASB Statement No 27 and GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date - an Amendment of GASB 68.
 The implementation of these statements resulted in the University recognizing a net pension liability, deferred inflows and deferred outflows of \$20,593,000, \$5,323,000, and \$2,773,000 respectively.
 The University has elected to not allocate the accrued net pension liability and deferred amounts to the University departments as they represent amounts accrued during prior fiscal years.
 Only the expenses associated with contributions made during the year by the Department and the State on behalf of the University are recognized as expense.

-Note 6.
-Functional Expense Classification
+Note 6 - Functional Expense Classification

-The Station's operating expenses by functional classification were as follows for the years ended June 30, 2015 and 2014:
+The Station's operating expenses by functional classification were as follows for the year ended June 30, 2016 and 2015: